imlakshay08/imlakshay08/README.md

 <h1 align="center">Hey 👋, I'm Lakshay</h1>
 <p>

-Currently, I am pursuing Bachelor of Technology in Computer Science and Engineering.
-I am a full stack developer, penetration tester, tech enthusiast & an open-source contributor.
-I am always open to contributing and collaborating on projects and creative ideas.
-Exploring other fields in computer science and development as well.
+- 🌱 I am a student, pursuing Bachelor of Technology in Computer Science Engineering.

+- 🥅 Currently, focusing on full stack development and open source.

+- 👯 Open to contributing and collaborating on projects and creative ideas.

+- ⚡ I'm  a tech enthusiast, penetration tester.

+- 📫 Exploring more fields in computer science domain as well.

 Find out more about me & feel free to connect with me here :
 </p>